openvinotoolkit/training_extensions/docs/source/guide/get_started/quick_start_guide/cli_commands.rst

 .. note::

-    Multi-GPU training is currently supported for all tasks except for action tasks and semi/self-supervised learning methods.
+    Multi-GPU training is currently supported for all tasks except for action tasks.
 We'll add support for them in the near future.

 **********
 Exporting